Mixed Integer Linear Program model for optimized scheduling of a vanadium redox flow battery with variable efficiencies, capacity fade, and electrolyte maintenance: Results and discussion

 The following section shows the comparison between the techno-economic results obtained with the detailed optimization model, which uses variable efficiencies and capacity fade with restoration, and the results given by two basic models, which do not take into account the battery efficiency curves and degradation.
 It appears that different models lead to different use strategies for the battery and different economical revenue.
 The results are shown for different case studies, with different renewable plants.

-Figure \ref{midseason_comp} shows the input data and the results for the domestic case study, with a photovoltaic plant, during a winter week\footnote{$4^{th}$ week of the year}.
-Figure (a) plots the dimensionless values (divided by the rated battery power) of demanded power from the renewable energy community versus the renewable production.
-Figure (b) shows the battery management results in the form of $SoC$, for the three different models.
-Different models give slight differences in output due to the different efficiencies and capacity values, but overall the management is similar because it is induced by demanded and produced renewable disparities during the day, as can be seen in Figure (a).
+Figure \ref{midseason_comp} shows the input data and the results for the domestic case study, with a photovoltaic plant, during a winter week ($4^{th}$ week of the year).
+Figure \ref{midseason_comp}(a) plots the dimensionless values (divided by the rated battery power) of demanded power from the renewable energy community versus the renewable production.
+Figure \ref{midseason_comp}(b) shows the battery management results in the form of $SoC$, for the three different models.
+Different models give slight differences in output due to the different efficiencies and capacity values, but overall the management is similar because it is induced by demanded and produced renewable disparities during the day, as can be seen in Figure \ref{midseason_comp}(a).

-As far as the annual number of charge-discharge cycles of the battery, those are compared, for all the case studies, in Figure \ref{confmodelcycle}.
-On the y axis, there is the percentage deviation of the annual number of cycles:
+As far as the annual number of charge-discharge cycles of the battery, those are compared, for all the case studies, in Figure \ref{confmodel}(a).
+On the y-axis, there is the percentage deviation of the annual number of cycles:

 Where $N$ is the annual number of cycles calculated with the detailed model; while $N^0$ is the annual number of cycles calculated with any simple model.